DestinyItemManager/dim-api/README.md

 `POST https://api.destinyitemmanager.com/profile`

 The body is a JSON object containing the `destinyVersion` (DIM supports D1 still!), the `platformMembershipId`, and a list of `updates`.
 Each update is one of the [update types](https://github.com/DestinyItemManager/dim-api/blob/master/api/shapes/profile.ts#L31).
 So you can flush the local queue, and apply a series of changes consisting of different tag updates, loadouts, etc. — all interleaved together.

+### Loadout Shares

+You can create [shared loadouts](https://github.com/DestinyItemManager/DIM/wiki/Share-Loadouts), which are not part of a user's profile - these are globally accessible through `dim.gg` URLs.
+To create one, you can `POST https://api.destinyitemmanager.com/loadout_share` with a loadout document, and it will return the loadout's ID.
+If you `GET https://api.destinyitemmanager.com/loadout_share?shareId=XXXXX` you can retrieve a shared loadout based on its ID.
+It's best to read the DIM code related to shared loadouts to understand how to use them.

 # Cloud Architecture